 Caterpillar Pests of Brassica Vegetables

-Cami Cannon & Bonnie Bunn, Vegetable IPM Associates • Diane Alston, Extension Entomologist • Marion Murray, Extension IPM Specialist
+Cami Cannon & Bonnie Bunn, Vegetable IPM Associates • Diane Alston, Extension Entomologist (No longer at USU) • Marion Murray, Extension IPM Specialist

 - In Utah, there are three main caterpillar pests of cabbage and mustard family plants: imported cabbageworm, cabbage looper, and diamondback moth.
 The injury they cause is similar.